The following therapies target specific receptors that control the growth of cancer cells.

 For more information about Tykerb and possible side effects see the Medsafe consumer information.

 This is a newer small molecule inhibitor, targeting cyclin-dependent kinases (CDK4/6) which are proteins that help mediate endocrine resistance.
-Indicated for use in post-menopausal women with metastatic ER positive, HER2 negative breast cancer, who have not received prior hormone therapy for their metastatic disease.
-It is given in conjunction with letrozole or fulvestrant.
+Indicated for use in post-menopausal women with ER positive, HER2 negative locally advanced or metastatic breast cancer, .
+It is given in conjunction with an aromatase inhibitor.
+In women who have had prior endocrine therapy it is given with with fulvestrant.

 This therapy is delivered as a pill, taken once a day for three weeks, followed by a week for recovery before starting again.